 SERIAL NUMBER: This number appears only on your mower.
 It contains the model number followed consecutively by the serial number.
 Use this number when ordering parts or seeking warranty information.
+Located behind rider pad on frame of unit.

 PREPARING FOR SAFE OPERATION